GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-I care not only what the code says but how it looks.
+Once the computers got control, we might never get it back.

-~ Peter Roizen
+~ Marvin Minsky
 <pre>

 </pre>